• What is a Generic Expense Policy

 2. If you require your employees to provide attachments and description, tick the relevant boxes.

-1. Advanced settings allow you to select multiple currencies, select policy start and end date, select cost centers, adding other desired custom text fields.
+1. Advanced settings allow you to select multiple currencies, select policy start and end date, select cost centres, adding other desired custom text fields.

 2. Custom text fields are optional customised fields you’d like your employees to fill up when submitting a request, for example, employee ID number and more.